robertjchristian/MRC/README.md

 Nous Research is a private applied research group.
 We publish open-source work in the LLM domain, including local models, datasets, and core architectural improvements.

-Thge demo included a walkthrough of the Nous software.
+The demo included a walkthrough of the Nous software.
 It showed the ability to build AI via drag and drop.
-Am explanation of their reseatrch described YaRN, Hermes, Obsidian, and Capybara.
+Am explanation of their research described YaRN, Hermes, Obsidian, and Capybara.

 <https://nousresearch.com/><br><https://huggingface.co/NousResearch><br><https://discord.gg/jqVphNsB4H>